bytecodealliance/wasmtime/cranelift/docs/ir.rst

 and extends it to the width of the register.
 Similarly, store instructions that only write the low bits of an integer register are common.

-In addition to the normal :inst:`load` and :inst:`store` instructions, Cranelift provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.
+In addition to the normal `load` and `store` instructions, Cranelift provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.

 These instructions succeed, trap, or have undefined behavior, under the same conditions as :ref:`normal loads and stores <memory>`.

-.. autoinst:: uload8
-.. autoinst:: sload8
-.. autoinst:: istore8
-.. autoinst:: uload16
-.. autoinst:: sload16
-.. autoinst:: istore16
-.. autoinst:: uload32
-.. autoinst:: sload32
-.. autoinst:: istore32

 ISA-specific instructions
 =========================